John H. Campbell: Biography

 Moving to Arizona Territory in 1901, Campbell formed a partnership with Roscoe Dale based in Tucson.
-The next year he became an Assistant United States Attorney in Nogales.
+The next year, he became an Assistant United States Attorney in Nogales.
 Campbell was a member of the Knights of Pythias and served as Grand Chancellor of Arizona.

-In January 1905, the 23rd Arizona Territorial Legislature sent a request to the United States House of Representatives requesting creation of a fifth judicial district within Arizona Territory.
+In January 1905, the 23rd Arizona Territorial Legislature sent a request to the United States House of Representatives requesting the creation of a fifth judicial district within Arizona Territory.
 Congressional approval for a new judge on the Arizona Territorial Supreme Court came at the beginning of March.
 President Theodore Roosevelt nominated Campbell to be an associate justice of the Arizona Territorial Supreme Court on March 15, 1905.
 He took his oath of office on March 22, 1905.
-While Campbell was nominated for the newly created fifth district, upon taking office he was assigned to replace George Russell Davis in the first district.
+While Campbell was nominated for the newly created fifth district, upon taking office, he was assigned to replace George Russell Davis in the first district.
 Eugene A. Tucker in turn was assigned to the fifth district.
 President William Howard Taft nominated him for a second term on April 8, 1909.

 While serving on the bench, Campbell wrote close to fifty opinions.
 They tended to be concise, easily read, and well reasoned.
 His knowledge of business and commerce led to his writing a number of opinions in the area, including Valley Bank of Phoenix v.
 Brown, 9 Arizona 311 (1905), Friedman v.
 Suttle, 10 Arizona 57 (1906), and The Bank of Bisbee v.
 Graf, 12 Arizona 156.
 In Gila Valley, Globe and Northern Railway v.
 Hall, 13 Arizona 270 (1911), Campbell halved a $10,000 award that Hall had received after being injured while being required to ride a three-wheeled velocipede at 8 to 12 mph as a condition of his employment.
 In City of Globe v.
 Slack, 11 Arizona 408 (1910), Campbell backed the rights of a group of land owners when the city tried to revive a plan to build a street on their property after having allowed the plan to die.